ribbondz/gsv/README.md

 - **select** - Select rows and columns from CSV file.
 - **stats** - Show statistics (e.g., min, max, average, unique count, null) on every column.

+Tips: you can always check usage of each command by **gsv command --help**, for example, gsv frequency --help.

 ## 3. Examples

 - gsv head